 Post No.: 0303

 ‘Fluency’ or ‘cognitive ease’ is the ease with which something is cognitively processed, and results in heuristics such as ‘simple means true’ or ‘easy means best’.
 People prefer, and prefer to trust, things that are easy to think about, to understand and/or accept, to those that are hard.
-People tend to (fallaciously) think something that is easy to remember must be truer than something that isn’t – for instance, ‘rhyme as reason’, when this is a poor logical argument.
-“He who smelt it dealt it” doesn’t even make any sense!
-It’s not as if only you can smell your own farts(!)
+People tend to (fallaciously) think something that’s easy to remember must be truer than something that isn’t – for instance, ‘rhyme as reason’, when this is a poor logical argument.
+“He who smelt it dealt it” doesn’t even make any sense – especially when it’s also said that, “He who denied it supplied it.”
 Woof!

 Catchy quotes are also generally over-trusted but they elicit fluency precisely because they’re catchy, are usually personally selected as favourites when they confirm one’s biases, and are typically attributed to famous people who may have been sage in one area and at one time but not in all areas and at all times (hence it’s an ad hominem fallacy to rely on ‘who said something’ rather than critically analysing ‘what was said’).

 Simple explanations tend to be more believable – but they’re often over-simplifications, such as over-generalised stereotypes.
 Pop-science, ‘fun facts’ and even complex issues such as economics and politics presented via short social media posts are often easy to pick up precisely because they over-simplify things e.g. pop-psychology in the areas of body language meanings, lie detection and how many hours it takes until one becomes an expert at something.

 However, fluency is a relatively subtle effect (like many cognitive effects in psychology) – if something is blatantly nonsense or contradicts facts that the audience already knows then it won’t be believed.
 People aren’t infinitely stupid or gullible.
 But subtle effects can add up.